QEP Full Rules and Regulations

 Any disqualifications due to the participant not being the sole copyright holder of submitted entries, will automatically mean disqualification of all submitted entries and a two-year suspension from participation in the FEP qualifications and FEP competitions, as decided by the FEP’s board on May 15, 2023.

-A validation committee consisting of the Chairman of the FEP Qualifications, the FEP President and the FEP CEO will investigate the violations and decide on sanctions to be taken.
+A validation committee consisting of the Chairman of the FEP Qualifications, the FEP President and the FEP CEO will investigate any violations and decide on sanctions to be taken.

 Secretariat and Organisation

 All candidates will receive written notification of the result of their submission from the FEP Secretariat.
-A list of all successful candidates ONLY will be announced.
-The anonymity of all candidates will be respected at all times including during judging sessions.
-Only the judges and the organisational staff is allowed to enter the judging room.
-However, upon agreement with the relevant FEP member association hosting the judging session, some public maybe be admitted in the judging room for educational purposes.
+ONLY successful candidates will be announced.
+The anonymity of all candidates will always be respected including during judging sessions.
+Only the judges and the organisational staff are allowed to enter the judging room.
+However, upon agreement with the relevant FEP member association hosting the judging session & the Chairman, some public maybe be admitted in the judging room for educational purposes.

 The FEP Secretariat will not put forward for judging any panels unless the following procedures have been adhered to, neither will these panels be returned to their authors, if: